enigma-dev/enigma-dev/shared/__getprogname/README.md

 The return value, whenever it succeeds, and is not equal to a null pointer, it is guaranteed to stay the same value for the specified process, whether for the current process, or an external PID.
 If the associated executable file was moved or deleted from its original location, at any point in time, between the time the executable file spawned its process, until the time of this function being called, the function will fail and return a null pointer.

-When returning the path name to the current executable file, it is recommended to call this function at the very beginning of your program, and save its return value into a global for later use.
+When returning the path name to the current executable file, it is recommended to call this function at the very beginning of your program, and save its return value into a global string for later use.
 If the first time you call the function is not at the very beginning of your program, that allows the executable to potentially be moved or deleted first, thus causing the function to fail and return a null pointer, which is undesirable behavior.

 On Solaris and illumos, there are certain conditions where you may need a process filesystem mounted in the current session in order for the function to not fail and return a null pointer.
 Linux requires the process filesystem mounted in the current session for this function to not fail and return a null pointer, under all circumstances.